KREAMpresLIQ/DailyRoutine/README.md

 ---

 Write a program that calculates the Body Mass Index (BMI) from a user's weight and height.
-The BMI is a measure of some's weight taking into account their height. e.g. If a tall person and a short person both weight the same amount, the short person is usually more overweight. <br>
+The BMI is a measure of some weight taking into account their height. e.g. If a tall person and a short person both weight the same amount, the short person is usually more overweight. <br>
 The BMI is calculated by dividing a person's weight (in kg) by the square of their height (in m):

 ```

 ```

 **Warning** you should convert the result to a whole number.

 ## Example Input